Days 1 to 6: Saturday 13th March to Thursday 18th March 2021

-The first 6 days were mostly a time of experimentation and discovery.
+The first 6 days were mostly a time of experimentation and discovery for me.

-I didn’t document anything properly because I wasn’t intending on making this experience a “thing”.
-During the first day or two, I do remember playing around with all of the chords and the various ways of playing and changing between them.
-I also played around with single note stuff, as well as picking and strumming.
+I didn’t document anything properly because I didn’t intend to make this experience a “thing”.
+During the first day or two, I do remember playing around with all of the chords and various ways of playing and changing between them.
+I also played around with single-note stuff, as well as picking and strumming.

-On the 2nd or 3rd day I decided that Em and G was the best place to start, and the D chord soon followed after.
+On the second or third day, I decided that Em and G was the best place to start for me, and the D chord soon followed after.
 On day 6, I took a little video of my progress where I’m demonstrating these three chords.

-I decided to learn the 3 finger G rather than the 4 finger G as it was an easier place to start.
-I also decided to learn the Em with fingers 2 and 3 rather than fingers than 1 and 2, because this would help condition my fingers better for playing the E and Am further down the line.
+I decided to learn the 3-finger G rather than the 4-finger G as it was an easier place to start.
+I also decided to learn the Em with fingers 2 and 3 rather than fingers 1 and 2, because this would help condition my fingers better for playing the E and Am further down the line.